-What do Spongebob, Pokémons and a couple in bed have to do with the EU?
-Three students set up a Facebook page to counter anti-EU populism.
+What do Spongebob, Pokémon and a couple in bed have to do with the EU?
+Three students have set up a Facebook page to counter anti-EU populism.

 Humorous but not substantial?

-To raise attention they do not shy away from phrases such as: “Europe because… pokémon don’t stop at borders” alluding to the popular pokémon go game or from showing a couple in bed together with the caption: “Europe because… we all have better things to do then waiting at borders.”
+To draw attention they do not shy away from phrases such as: “Europe because… Pokémon don’t stop at borders” alluding to the popular Pokémon go game or from showing a couple in bed together with the caption: “Europe because… we all have better things to do than waiting at borders.”
 This also sparks criticism.
 One Facebook user writes: “This side does not provide the arguments I wished for to convince EU-critics.
 It is too shallow.”
 The three “WhyEurope”-founders encourage critique and feedback, they say.
-At the same time they refer to the sites providing substantial argumentation already and ask why the Pro-EU side is not allowed to be humorous, simple and emotional as well.
+At the same time they refer to the sites providing substantial argumentation and ask why the Pro-EU side is not allowed to be humorous, simple and emotional as well.

 Let’s do it together

 The three students emphasise that they do not believe the EU is perfect as it is.
 It is their intention to make their readers think about the present and future of the European community.
-The attention seeking messages should encourage a discussion.
-Their motto statement: “Let us question.
+Their motto: “Let us question.
 Let us debate.
 Let us reform.
 But let’s do it together.”
-The countries in Europe cannot get away from the fact that they are next to each other and that they would be better off tackling some issues together, the three students argue.
-These would include fields such as data security, infrastructure, energy or sustainability.
-According to the three young EU-advocats there are too many people feeling that the EU does not have any positive influences on their everyday lives.
+According to the three young EU-advocats, there are too many people sharing the sentiment that the EU does not have any positive influences on their everyday lives.
 “While working on the page, I was surprised to learn in how many ways the EU actually affects us”, says Benedikt: “We don’t know how life would be without the EU, we just take it for granted.”
-Further, the three students care to promote the original values the EU was founded on.
 One post states for example: “Europe because… we know war from movies only.”